Footfalls: Part II

 In the second part, the mother's voice addresses the audience directly.
 She tells us that she too is watching her daughter along with us literally through the corridor wall.
 We learn that the turning point in May's life, the "it" happened in girlhood: "when other girls her age were out at … lacrosse" she had already begun her obsessive pacing.
 From that time on significantly she has not ventured outside.

 In the beginning the hall had been carpeted but May had asked her mother to have it taken up.
 When questioned the child had said because she needed to "hear the feet, however faint they fall"; "the "motion alone is not enough".
 The apparition in the story in Part III on the other hand makes "No sound.
 [Pause] None at least to be heard."

 In an earlier draft the voice tells the audience: "My voice is in her mind" suggestive of the fact that the mother actually is only a figment of May's imaginings.
 This is borne out by the fact that voice tells the story of a girl who "called her mother"," instead of simply talking about a girl who "called me."
 This is the kind of slip May might make if she was narrating the mother's part herself.

-We also learn how May sleeps, "in snatches" with her head bowed against the wall which is reminiscent of Mary in Watt.
+We also learn how May sleeps, "in snatches" with her head bowed against the wall which is reminiscent of Mary in Watt (novel).

 "Beckett explains [why] the mother interrupts herself in the sentence 'In the old home, the same where she—(pause)' and then continues 'The same where she began.
 She was going to say: ... the same where she was born.
 But that is wrong, she hasn't been born.
 She just began.
 It began.
 There is a difference.
 She was never born.'
 There is the connection with the Jung story [detailed below].
 A life, which didn't begin as a life, but which was just there, as a thing".